-(1) A person applying for registration as a pharmacist or assistant pharmacist (hereinafter registration) or applying for the recognition of professional qualifications must submit to the Health Board a corresponding application and copy of the evidence of formal qualifications.
-[RT I 2009, 49, 331 - entry into force 01.01.2010] (1) Before the submission of an application, a person applying for registration as a pharmacist or assistant pharmacist or applying for recognition of the professional qualifications of a pharmacist must pay the state fee for the review of the application according to the rate provided for in the State Fees Act.
-[RT I 2006, 58, 439 - entry into force 01.01.2007]
+(1) A person applying for registration as a pharmacist or assistant pharmacist (hereinafter registration) or applying for the recognition of professional qualifications must submit to the Health Board a corresponding application and copy of the evidence of formal qualifications as well as the details of the European Professional Card if the person has one.

-(2) The Minister of Social Affairs will establish the list of information to be submitted in applications.

-(3) The Health Board will verify the authenticity of information submitted in the evidence of formal qualifications and make the requested decision to register or recognise professional qualifications within 30 days as of submission of the documents specified in subsection (1) of this section, except in the events specified in subsection 58 (1) and 59 (3) of this Act.
-[RT I 2009, 49, 331 - entry into force 01.01.2010]
+- (11) Before the submission of an application, a person applying for registration as a pharmacist or assistant pharmacist or applying for recognition of the professional qualifications of a pharmacist must pay the state fee for the review of the application according to the rate provided for in the State Fees Act.
+[RT I 2006, 58, 439 entry into force 01.01.2007] - (2) The minister responsible for the field establishes the list of information to be submitted in applications. - (3) The Health Board verifies the authenticity of information submitted in the evidence of formal qualifications and make the requested decision to register or recognise professional qualifications within 30 days as of submission of the documents specified in subsection (1) of this section, except in the events specified in subsection 58 (11) and 59 (3) of this Act.

-(4) Registration or recognition of professional qualifications will be denied if the applicant knowingly submits incorrect information upon application for registration or recognition.

-(5) If registration or recognition of professional qualifications is denied, the applicant will be informed thereof within ten days after the date the corresponding decision is made.

-(6) Upon registration as a pharmacist or assistant pharmacist or recognition of such professional qualifications, the Health Board will issue a corresponding certificate to the applicant.
-The Minister of Social Affairs will establish the form of the certificates by a regulation.
-[RT I 2009, 49, 331 - entry into force 01.01.2010]
+[RT I 2009, 49, 331 entry into force 01.01.2010] - (4) Registration or recognition of professional qualifications is denied if the applicant knowingly submits incorrect information upon application for registration or recognition. - (5) If registration or recognition of professional qualifications is denied, the applicant is informed thereof within ten days after the date the corresponding decision is made. - (6) Upon registration as a pharmacist or assistant pharmacist or recognition of such professional qualifications, the Health Board issues a corresponding certificate to the applicant.
+The minister responsible for the field establishes the form of the certificates by a regulation.